andreacos/CnnGradientAttack/README.md

     pred_score = model.predict(np.expand_dims(img.astype('float32'), axis=0) / 255, verbose=0)
     pred_class = np.argmax(pred_score)
 ```
-We attack the image only if the model does not miss-classifies it already
+We attack the image only if the model does not miss-classify it already
 ```
     if pred_class != true_class:
         print('Input image is already miss-classified: there is no need to attack')